Domain wall (magnetism): Exchange energy

+Note that anisotropy energy is required to make the domain wall stable, without anisotropy the domain wall would broaden indefinetely.

 Types of walls

 Bloch wall

 A Bloch wall is a narrow transition region at the boundary between magnetic domains, over which the magnetization changes from its value in one domain to that in the next, named after the physicist Felix Bloch.
-In a Bloch domain wall, the magnetization rotates about the normal of the domain wall (in other words, the magnetization always points along the domain wall plane in a 3D system), in contrast to Néel domain walls.
+In a Bloch domain wall, the magnetization rotates about the normal of the domain wall.
+In other words, the magnetization always points along the domain wall plane in a 3D system, in contrast to Néel domain walls.